The NEWIEE Awards

 In NEWIEE Blog, NEWIEE Events

 The NEWIEE Awards honor and celebrate the achievements of women leaders in the energy and environmental fields, as well as those uplifting underrepresented voices.
-Pictured above are the 2023 honorees at the NEWIEE Gala, clockwise from bottom right: Maria Robinson, Tracy Babbidge, Shalaya Morissette, Jennifer Cullen, and Cristina Mendoza.
+Pictured above are the 2025 awardees and Emcee at the NEWIEE Gala, from left to right: Reihaneh Irani-Famili, Ruth Georges, Cindy Fitzgibbon, Kelsey Perry, BT2 Energy, Better Together Brain Trust (Nik Voudren, Shonté Davidson).

 The Leadership Award

-The Leadership Award honors women who have promoted opportunities for women in the energy and environmental fields, and have continued to nurture and encourage women in these areas throughout their careers.
+The Leadership Award honors women+ who demonstrate excellence in a variety of professional settings, including leadership on the national, regional, or local level.
+They have promoted and furthered opportunities for women+ in the energy and environmental fields and have continued to nurture and encourage women in these areas throughout their careers.

 Previous Leadership Awardees